harrytruman/elk-ansible/README.md

 ## ELK Components

 ### Elasticsearch
 Elasticsearch is a highly scalable, centralized data storage repository.
 It's a NOSQL-style database with a REST API, and it can be used to store virtually anything of any filetype.
-I use it to store a combination of raw text, infrastructure syslogs, application messages, JSON/YAML, files (pdf, doc, xml), and diagrams (vizio, pdf, png/jpeg).
+I use it to store a combination of raw text, infrastructure logs, application messages, JSON/YAML, files (pdf, doc, xml), and diagrams (vizio, pdf, png/jpeg).

 ### Logstash
 Logstash is a data ingestion and processing tool.
 It is flexible in nature, allows you to easily transform data in any way, and it allows you to send that data to a staggering array of endpoints.
-I setup Logstash to receive server/network syslogs and Tower job logs, and I setup filters to take those different types of data and extract them into a common data format.
+I setup Logstash to receive server/network logs and AAP job logs, and I setup filters to take those different types of data and extract them into a common data format.

 ### Kibana
 Kibana is the user interface that interacts directly with Elasticsearch.
 Kibana will display the Elasticsearch indexed data in a visual manner to help end users identify trends.
 You can easily build and share dashboards with other users and teams.